Town of Springfield

 About Us

-The next purchase for the Town of Springfield was the jailhouse.
-The contract for a two celled steel cage was at a cost of $3,254.
-The jailhouse was received on September 10, 1889.
-According to Kent Brooks book "Old Boston" (to purchase "Old Boston: As Wild As They Come" click HERE ) "the sheriff could not exceed 95 cents for feeding prisoners and the main crime was horse thieving".
-For more history on Springfield and Baca County visit Mr. Brooks blog by clicking HERE.
+Not to be outdone by the courthouse saga, the story of Springfield's jailhouse is equally captivating.
+In 1889, the town contracted for a two-celled steel cage at a cost of $3,254.
+The jailhouse arrived on September 10th of that year, ready to uphold the law in this booming frontier town.
+According to Kent Brooks's book "Old Boston" (to purchase "Old Boston: As Wild As They Come" click HERE ), "the sheriff could not exceed 95 cents for feeding prisoners, and the main crime was horse thieving".
+For more history on Springfield and Baca County, visit Mr. Brooks's blog by clicking HERE.

 This is the official website for the Town of Springfield, Colorado.